atomicdata-dev/atomic-server/server/README.md

 Yes.
 This is what I'm doing with the Tauri desktop distribution of Atomic-Server.
 Check out the [`desktop`](https://github.com/joepio/atomic-data-rust/tree/master/desktop) code for an example!

+### Where is my data stored on my machine?

+It depends on your operating system, because some data is _temporary_, others are _configuration files_, and so forth.
+Run `atomic-server show-config` to see the used paths.
+You can overwrite these if you want, see `--help`.